Wooooov/Wooooov.github.io/content/en/about/_index.md

 During the relatively leisurely two years of college, I ran roughly 5 kms every day, sometimes even two times of 5-kms running in morning and evening.
 I never imagined that I went from not being able to complete an 800-meter run to being able to run over 10 kms in just two years.

 This achievement always encourages me that there is no difficulty I cannot overcome.
-Currently, I still maintain this habit, although the frequency may be lower at times.
+Currently, I still keep this habit, although the frequency may be lower.

 #### The 2nd thing
 During my preparation for the postgraduate entrance examination, in order to be admitted to my desired graduate school, I decided to take the Programming Ability Test (PAT).
 At that time, my programming skills were very weak, and the knowledge I learned in the basic programming course during my undergraduate studies was mostly theoretical.
 I only had a superficial understanding of some data structures and algorithm theory.
 After studying hard for a while, I took an offline exam.
 I still remember on that day, the sound of people around me typing on the keyboard proficiently in the exam room struck a blow to my self-esteem, and I performed poorly in the exam.